pudly/schmopera-hugo/content/articles/opera-lyra-and-the-five-stages-of-grief.md

 ---
-title: Opera Lyra and the Five Stages of Grief
+title: "Opera Lyra and the Five Stages of Grief"
 ---

 There has been a distraught and saddened buzz in the opera community ever since [Opera Lyra](/scene/companies/opera-lyra-ottawa/) announced an [immediate halt](/opera-lyras-immediate-shutdown/) of its 2015-2016 season due to severe budget shortfalls.
 As the opera world absorbs this difficult hit, reactions on social media are evolving in line with the five stages of grief: